SamuelePiredda/kissLIB/README.md

 ```

-# Example on how to implement the library
+# How to implement the library

 You start by adding the include instruction, no other includes are required